Stack Rock Fort: History

-In 1539 the first proposal for a fortification at Stack Rock to protect the estuary was submitted by Thomas Cromwell, however his proposal was not approved.
+In 1539, the first proposal for a fortification at Stack Rock to protect the estuary was submitted by Thomas Cromwell, however his proposal was not approved.
 Similar proposals were made in 1748 when Lewis Morris carried out a survey of Milford Haven, reporting on shipwrecks and navigation and recommending that a small fort be built here.
 Another survey followed in 1817.

-For over 200 years proposals and surveys were discussed regarding the need for a fortress on Stack Rock Island, yet nothing had been done.
-In 1850, with the rise of Napoleon III in France, and with the new French king's occasionally bellicose threats towards Britain, the time had finally come to put the plans to build a fort into action.
+For over 200 years, proposals and surveys were discussed regarding the need for a fortress on Stack Rock Island, yet nothing had been done.
+In 1850, with the rise of Napoleon III in France, and with the new French emperor's occasionally bellicose threats towards Britain, the time had finally come to put the plans to build a fort into action.
 The Royal Dockyard at Pembroke Dock was finally going to have its own fort to defend it from the sea.
 The initial result was a tower mounting three guns, similar to the two towers in Pembroke Dock.
 The initial tower was elliptical in section, with a maximum diameter of 55 feet and a maximum height of 30 feet.
 Construction commenced in 1850, being completed in 1852.